khageshpatel/repoProtege/HowToUse.md

 Compiling and Building
 ----------------------
-To simply build a project go to root folder of that project for example `owlapi1` and run folloing command
+To simply build a project go to root folder of that project for example `owlapi1` and run following command

 `mvn -DskipTests clean install -Dmaven.javadoc.skip=true`